FoldingSpace/enfolding/gettingStarted.md

 ## **Exporting your visualization**
 We are still developing a number of export options.
 For now, we have a few recommendations on how to export your enfolded map.

-* ### Screen captures
+* ### Save as image
-    Use your computer’s screen capture function in order to save an image.
+    Use the SAVE IMAGE button in the rendering canvas to export a .jpg of your canvas.
 * ### Screen recordings
     Some operating systems automatically offer users the chance to capture a video of your screen.
 If your do not, many free options exist to do so.
 * ### Export as a 3D object